 While law enforcement agencies create hiring parameters, there are basic eligibility requirements for hiring police officers.
 You can examine the specific policies and procedures of individual departments when determining how your case fits into their eligibility requirements.

-The Los Angeles Police Department (LAPD) qualifications potentially disqualify applicants who fail to adhere to traffic laws.
+For example, the Los Angeles Police Department (LAPD) qualifications potentially disqualify applicants who fail to adhere to traffic laws.
 The California Highway Patrol (CHP) requests applicants meet the minimum requirements for officers and states that a felony conviction is a disqualifying factor.

 What Will a Police Department Look at Before Hiring?

-A DUI conviction does not automatically disqualify an applicant from a law enforcement job.
 Police departments consider several factors when determining whether a DUI will prevent employment.
+The department may ask:

 - How long ago did the DUI conviction occur?